sadasant/azure-sdk-for-js/sdk/keyvault/keyvault-certificates/README.md

 ### Creating and setting a certificate

-`createCertificate` creates a certificate to be stored in the Azure Key Vault.
+`beginCreateCertificate` creates a certificate to be stored in the Azure Key Vault.
 If a certificate with the same name already exists, a new version of the certificate is created.